aporeto-inc/gaia/doc/documentation.md

 ### InfrastructurePolicy

-Infrastructure policies represent the network access rules of the underlyinginfrastructure.
+Infrastructure policies represent the network access rules of the underlying infrastructure.
 They can assist you in analyzing how AWS security groups,firewalls, and other access control list (ACL) mechanisms may affect Microsegmentation network policies.
 Microsegmentation's AWS integration app automatically populates AWS security groups.